 - Mouthwatering flavor.
 The garlic Parmesan sauce is really the star of the show here and adds amazing garlicky flavor to the cheesy, creamy pasta sauce.

 - Crockpot love.
 Ugh, the slow cooker.
 It's such a timesaver and one of my all-time favorite appliances.
-This easy parmesan pasta dinner makes great use of this tool and is the perfect recipe for it.
+This easy garlic parmesan pasta dinner makes great use of this tool and is the perfect recipe for it.

 Key Ingredients